LTUC/amman-dotnet-401d2/Curriculum/Class01/facilitator/README.md

   - Play with the different breakpoint settings.
 Create errors and fix them/find them using debugging.

 ## Lab Notes
+- There are 3 different lab assignments
+     - Calculator app - Optional.
+This is a great exercise if you are conducting afternoon lecture and need an assignment in the morning.
+     - Practice debugging - This is a required assignment that will be due the next day.
+Students can expect to spend 2 hours on this assignment.
+     - Exception Handling - This is the core assignment for the day and reflects what was taught in lecture.

 - This lab primarily focuses on reading and following the directions with a small math twist towards the end. this lab shows the students the power of the call stack as well as the usage of variable scope and method management.